College Advising Program

 In Michigan, the student-to-counselor ratio exceeds 700:1 and high schools have inadequate capacity to provide one-to-one college advising.
 High school students need support navigating the complex process of college admissions and financial aid.
 We believe that well-trained school counselors are poised to be the best method of ensuring students access to postsecondary education.
 Where school counselors are overstretched, college advisers are able to serve as a capacity builder and a support in partnership with the high school counseling staff.

 Previously, MCAN partnered with the National College Advising Corps to establish college advising programs at University of Michigan and Michigan State University.
 Despite growth, the UM and MSU College Advising Corps only serve a fraction of Michigan high schools that need the program.
 MCAN launched the AdviseMI program in Fall of 2015 to help serve that need.
 AdviseMI placed 40 well-trained, recent college graduates as dedicated college advisers in 51 high schools across the state.
-For the 2016-17 academic year, the program expanded to 49 advisers working with 62 high schools.
-AdviseMI college advisers are recent graduates of the program’s twelve partner institutions, listed below.
+In 2016, the program expanded to 49 advisers serving 62 high schools.
+AdviseMI college advisers are recent graduates of the program’s 16 partner institutions, listed below.

 Since 2015, the AdviseMI program has embedded well-trained, dedicated, near-peer college advisers in high schools that serve significant numbers of low-income and first generation college-going students.
 The goal of the program is to increase the number of high school students who enter and complete postsecondary education.
 The advisers are recent college graduates from partner colleges.
 After an intensive five-week training, advisers will be poised to help students navigate the complex college exploration process, retake college admissions tests, apply to colleges that are a good match/fit, complete the FAFSA, secure financial aid, and matriculate to college.
 These game-changing advisers serve as experts, mentors, champions, and guides to the students they serve in partnership with school counselor(s), where they exist.
 They also play a transformative role in the buildings in which they are placed by fostering a college-going culture in partnership with school staff and providing needed supplemental support to overburdened school counselors.